LejoLevan/slm_pipeline/README.md

 This is a pipeline to be used in producing **domain specific extractive QA SLMs** trained off datasets that follow the **SQuAD dataset format**.
 It is abstracted into a **main** funciton that uses three distinct classes: **preprocess, process, and postprocess**.

 Besides the relevant pipeline code, the repository contains files relevant for demonstration.
-It contains a base bert model along with a trained version of the model that was trained using the pipeline and datasets generated from mock_dataset.py.
-The file QA_predict.py compares the predictions of the two models to demonstrate the effectievness of training.

-There is also a requirements.txt that can be used to easily download relevant imports to python virtual enviroment.
+There is also a requirements.txt that can be used to easily download relevant imports to python virtual environment.

 ## Main
 The main function is named run_QA.py and is the master function that use the aforementioned classes.
 It begins by using HuggingFace's API to